Veridise/veridise-docs/saas/index.md

 ---
-title: Security-as-a-Service (SaaS) platform
+title: AuditHub
 sidebar_position: 1
 ---

-Our Security-as-a-Service platform allows instant access to Veridise security analysis tools.
+AuditHub allows instant access to Veridise code review and security analysis tools.

 Check our [User Guide](./guide/usage) to start using our tools.